 Crystal Boys - President: Crystal is President, Executive Director, and the Founder of Airdrie P.O.W.E.R. from its inception in 2015.
 Her passion, dedication, and experience in the realm of domestic violence has been the driving force and vision behind this organization.
 Crystal is a tireless advocate for women and has brought about her vision of a day shelter facility in Airdrie, where women are coming and receiving the supportive, non-judgmental, wraparound care that they need to truly live a life free of domestic violence.

 Crystal's vision of a safer, healthier community does not stop with Airdrie.
 Her vision has expanded to include rural areas and to bring the concept of the day shelter, and the ideas of a new approach to domestic violence, to the rest of the province, country, and hopefully, the world.
 She is committed to making a difference, empowering her team, and creating a safer future for women everywhere.

 Our CRA Charitable Status Number: 74037 8724 RR0001

-Director - Rev. Dr. Callaway joined the board in 2019 and brings extensive experience in non-profit work, social justice issues, and knowledge of sexual abuse and the effects on families and the community.
-He currently pastors at Daybreak Community Church here in Airdrie.
-Tim has worked with the John Howard Society, Odyssey House Safe-Home, The Mustard Seed, MK Safety Net, Not For Sale, and Sojourners.
+Tim Callaway - Director: Tim joined the board in 2019 and brings us extensive experience in non-profit work, several social justice issues, and research regarding sexual abuse and its effects on individuals, families and the community.
+Over his pastoral career in four Alberta churches, Tim has worked with a variety of social initiatives such as the John Howard Society, Odyssey House Safe-Home, The Mustard Seed and MK Safety Net.
 He is a graduate of Prairie College, Providence College, University of Waterloo, Trinity Divinity School, and the University of South Africa.